Open-SB/OpenSB/README.md

 This uses a lune script to aid in building the project with provided configuration ([source available here](https://github.com/Open-SB/OpenSB/blob/main/.lune/build)).

-Custom configurations can be made in a ".config.toml" file (ignored in the .gitinore, and should be placed in the root folder), and uses the same format as the ["default.toml" in .lune/build/config](https://github.com/Open-SB/OpenSB/blob/main/.lune/build/config/default.toml) (also where you should look for all availble configurations).
+Custom configurations can be made in a ".config.toml" file (ignored in the .gitinore, and should be placed in the root folder), and uses the same format as the ["default.toml" in .lune/build/config](https://github.com/Open-SB/OpenSB/blob/main/.lune/build/config/default.toml) (also where you should look for all availble configurations and for small documentation).

 Any defined fields under the selected branch will replace the default value.
 To make configurations that apply to any branch use the "global" branch.